cargomail-org/grip/README.md

 ## Goals and Objectives

-Enhance SMTP and FTPS protocols with a cross-domain authentication protocol.
-The authentication protocol should be application-protocol agnostic to support HTTP-based communication technologies.
+Enhance email authentication with a token-based protocol.
 The resulting concept should support the relaying and resharing mechanism, which employs "request tokens" and "response tokens."

 ## Identity Propagation